Paul Mayhew-Archer: Career

 Before becoming a script writer for the BBC, Mayhew-Archer was a Producer in the BBC Radio Light Entertainment Department, and before that was an English teacher.

 His most notable works are The Vicar of Dibley (main co-writer with Richard Curtis, the series' creator) and My Hero (main co-writer with creator Paul Mendelson), although he has also script-edited Old Harry's Game (which he also produces), Two Pints of Lager and a Packet of Crisps, Grownups, Home Again, Coming of Age and Big Top, as well as for the first series of Miranda.
 Episodes of Two Pints of Lager and a Packet of Crisps contain scenes set in fictional pubs called The Mayhew (first series only) and The Archer, both named after him.
 He co-wrote Roald Dahl's Esio Trot for BBC One.
 He also wrote An Actor's Life for Me, a situation comedy series on radio and television, which starred John Gordon Sinclair as a struggling young actor.
 His other significant radio credits include producing I'm Sorry I Haven't a Clue, Radio Active, and The Million Pound Radio Show.

 In addition, Mayhew-Archer appeared on screen in an episode of Drop the Dead Donkey (1996) and as a Life Insurance Officer in the first episode of the second series of Mrs. Brown's Boys.

 Mayhew-Archer started performing Stand-up comedy about his Parkinson's Disease diagnosis in 2017.
 In 2018 he performed his solo stand-up comedy show 'Incurable Optimist' at the Edinburgh Fringe Festival.

 Podcast

 In 2018 he appeared in a podcast with the Archbishop of Canterbury.
 Since March 2023 Mayhew-Archer has contributed to a podcast 'Movers and Shakers' which is "about life with Parkinson's".
 Recordings are made in a Notting Hill pub and presenters (Rory Cellan-Jones, Gillian Lacey-Solymar, Mark Mardell, Paul Mayhew-Archer, Sir Nicholas Mostyn and Jeremy Paxman) discuss "the highs and lows, trials and tribulations, of living with the condition".
 In March 2024 The UK Broadcasting Press Guild made 'Movers and Shakers' its 'UK Podcast of the Year'.

 Personal life

 Mayhew-Archer resides in Abingdon, Oxfordshire, with his wife Julie (née Mayhew), whom he married in 1975.
-The couple have one son together.
-In 2011, he was diagnosed with Parkinson's disease.
+The couple have one son together, TV comedy writer and producer Simon Mayhew-Archer, writer of Can You Keep a Secret?, partially inspired by his father's Parkinson's disease diagnosis, which Paul Mayhew-Archer was diagnosed with in 2011.